DoomerDGR8/Ulid/README.md

 If you want to use this custom formatter on Unity, download [UlidMessagePackFormatter.cs](https://github.com/Cysharp/Ulid/blob/master/src/Ulid.MessagePack/UlidMessagePackFormatter.cs).

-**Dapper**
+### Dapper

-For [Dapper](https://github.com/StackExchange/Dapper) or other ADO.NET database mapper, register custom converter from Ulid to binary or Ulid to string.
+For [Dapper](https://github.com/StackExchange/Dapper) or other ADO.NET database mapper, register a custom converter from Ulid to binary or Ulid to string.

 ```csharp
 public class BinaryUlidHandler : TypeHandler<Ulid>